-This is a great course if you've already turned 18 and want to get back on track for art and design at university.
-The foundation diploma prepares you for specialist art and design studies either at art college or university.
-The course is challenging and intensive and you'll build on your skills as well as discover plenty of new ideas, media and ways of learning.
+This course prepares you for specialist art and design studies either at art college or university.
+The course is challenging and intensive and you'll build on your skills as well as discover lots of new ideas, media and ways of learning.

 You'll explore a broad range of disciplines in fine art (drawing, painting, printmaking, photography, fashion, surface design, 3D sculpture, spatial design, graphic design and illustration) with growing independence until your final projects.
 Most of the course is based on practical work, so you'll respond to simulated briefs and meet deadlines.
 You'll develop your critical independence and ability to respond in a thoughtful and creative way while meeting the needs of the brief.
 You'll also study art history and contextual studies projects where topics include:

 - Personal experimental studies

 - A final major project.

 Continuous assessment and coursework.

 You should have a Level 3 qualification, like an AS or A2, or have previously studied 90 credit diploma.
 Many applicants are 19 or older though there is no age requirement.
 You'll need to bring a portfolio of relevant art and design work to interview.
 If you don't have one, you'll be set tasks by the interview panel.

 You'll buy an art kit and this provides a variety of resources worth more than the cost - payment is assessed on your circumstances.

 Progress on to the HNC in Graphic Design at South Thames College or on to a range of higher level courses at an art college or university.